Pencil Techniques for Better Drawings

 - Featherings can be made "texture-like" by preserving the edges of the strokes the lead leaves.
 With this technique, the rougher the paper, the more vibrant the effect you’ll achieve.

 I know that once you add some of these methods, you’ll notice your subjects begin looking more intricate and multi-dimensional.
 Good drawing takes practice; therefore, if you want to get better, don’t wait for a particular project.
-Instead, play with these methods in a sketchbook while at a coffee shop, watching television, or waiting for the bus.
+Instead, play with these methods in a sketchbook or drawing pad while at a coffee shop, watching television, or waiting for the bus.
 After all, the more you draw, the better you’ll get!